 Vegan Scalloped Potatoes

 No Thanksgiving feast is complete without baked potatoes, which is why you need our Vegan Scalloped Potatoes at yours.
-The recipe is scrumptious along with being suitable for a wide range of food restrictions (nut-free, gluten-free and dairy-free).
+The recipe is scrumptious.
+We tested so many recipes until we created this perfect sour cream-based sauce for it.

 Hasselback Butternut Squash